alexmanrique/blog/_posts/2021-04-11-how-to-run-a-cakephp-application-in-macbook-m1.md

 ## Installing PHP through Homebrew

-Then I could list which versions were available to install using `brew`.
+With the following command we can list which versions of PHP are available to install using `brew`.

 ```console
 brew list | grep php
 ```

-I decided to install version 7.2 of PHP
+Then we proceed to install version 7.2 of PHP

 ```console
 brew install php@7.2
 ```

-Then using the link command of brew I forced the usage of the version that I had previously installed.
+Then using the link command of brew we can force the usage of the version that we have previously installed.

 ```console
 brew link --force php@7.2
 ```
 ## Adding newly installed PHP version to the PATH

-Then I added in the `.zshrc` file the path to the installation directory `bin` and `sbin` of `php`
+The next thing to do is to add in the `.zshrc` file the path to the installation directory `bin` and `sbin` of new PHP installation.

 ```console
 echo 'export PATH="/opt/homebrew/opt/php@7.2/bin:$PATH"' >> ~/.zshrc